maxlipsky/FOSRestBundle/Resources/doc/2-the-view-layer.rst

 must always be processed by a ``ViewHandler`` (see the below section on the "view response listener" for how to get this processing applied automatically)

-FOSRestBundle ships with a controller extending the default Symfony controller, which adds several convenience methods:
+FOSRestBundle ships with two trait's that can be combined with the default Symfony controller, which adds several convenience methods ``ContainerTrait`` and ``ContainerAwareControllerTrait``:

 .. code-block:: php

     <?php

+    use FOS\RestBundle\Controller\ContainerAwareControllerTrait;
-    use FOS\RestBundle\Controller\FOSRestController;
+    use Symfony\Bundle\FrameworkBundle\Controller\Controller;

-    class UsersController extends FOSRestController
+    class UsersController extends Controller
     {
+        use ContainerAwareControllerTrait;

         public function getUsersAction()
         {
             $data = ...; // get data, in this case list of users.